 It is hoped the success of the inaugural event will mean that the race will become a regular annual fixture.
 Race organisers Phil Payne and Kim Lo would like to thank everyone who gave up their time to help on the day, the Parish Council and also the race sponsors Millwood Designer Homes.”

 The waste freighter will return for an autumn visit on Sunday 23rd October from 10am to 12 noon in Street Lane Car Park.
 Please make use of the facility, which will have a dedicated garden waste unit again this visit as well as the normal waste unit.
 Please note that as always the following will not be accepted, electrical items, large amounts of rubble and tins of paint/garden type chemicals.
 Members of the Parish Council will be available on the morning to give a helping hand if needed.

 Students at Ardingly College in association with MSOPC (Mid Sussex Older People’s Council) are providing sessions on Mondays from 4.30 – 5.30 pm from the 12th September to 7th October and from the 7th November to the 12th November.
 They are offering help and advice with phones, tablets or laptops.
 A wide range of topics can be learnt including using sending emails, Skype, Facebook, Watsapp and much more.
 For more information please call Anita on 01444 242760 or email firstname.lastname@example.org

 Come along to Hapstead Hall on a Thursday morning from 10 am to 12 noon and discover the Ardingly Country Market.
-On Thursday, 2nd June a demonstration of lace making will be taking place so come along for a cup of tea/coffee and cake and have a look at the variety of produce for sale including fresh produce, plants, key rings, jute bags, brooches, rag dolls, wax art pictures and cards.
-Open every Thursday, with the exception of the 9th June.
+A variety of produce for sale including fresh produce, plants, key rings, jute bags, brooches, rag dolls, wax art pictures and cards.
+Open every Thursday.
+Tea/coffee available.